rvcgit/dzen2bar/README.md

 Depending on your distribution; inxi output may differ or display wrongly; simple edit 'dzensysinfo.sh' to suit your distribution
 Home / Root device nomes [sdXY; X is a/b/c etc; Y is 1,2,3 etc]

-rofi + lemonbar is available as simplepanel thats structured modular by @kainonergon => [simplepanel(https://github.com/kainonergon/simplepanel); honestly, this lemonbar inspired me to explore into dzen2 to pipe similar info and integrate rofi. full credit to @kainonergon ! hope someday thesimplepanel will becoe the default lemonpanelfor some windowmanager ! i have been a great admirer cum user of this simplepanel and i felt i can learn from @kainonergon's scriptsto configure a dzenbar piping info with conky andusing rofi for popups
+rofi + lemonbar is available as simplepanel thats structured modular by @kainonergon's [simplepanel](https://github.com/kainonergon/simplepanel); honestly, this lemonbar inspired me to explore into dzen2 to pipe similar info and integrate rofi. full credit to @kainonergon ! hope someday thesimplepanel will becoe the default lemonpanelfor some windowmanager ! i have been a great admirer cum user of this simplepanel and i felt i can learn from @kainonergon's scriptsto configure a dzenbar piping info with conky andusing rofi for popups

 rofi theme used is my configurtion of colors. rofi menus will use the default rofi theme of your installation.